pinax/.github/CONTRIBUTING.md

 ### High Priority Issues

-* Make it as easy as possible for new users to get started on any OS (easy install and straightforward docs/tutorial)
+* Make it as easy as possible for new users to get started on any OS (easy install and straightforward docs/tutorial; for Windows, see: https://github.com/pinax/pinax/issues/152)
 * Improve our global docs
 * Check docs in README.mds to verify accuracy